 Perennial Pine Paradise

-A 400ft developed trail that leads down to the undeveloped Pine Creek Natural area within Tonto Natural Bridge State Park.
+A 400ft developed trail leads down to the undeveloped Pine Creek Natural area within Tonto Natural Bridge State Park.

-An easy well groomed dirt trail leads down to a perennial section of Pine Creek.
-Once down in the creek bottom the method of travel becomes easy boulder hopping following the yellow painted arrows and signs downstream.
+An easy well-groomed dirt trail leads down to a perennial section of Pine Creek.
+Once down in the creek bottom, the method of travel becomes easy boulder hopping following the yellow painted arrows and signs downstream.

 Check out the Official Route and Triplogs.